-Trysor The pithead building stands at the base of the headframe at the former Description: Tower Colliery is shown in place on the 1947 1:25000 Ordnance Survey was located further to the northeast at Hirwaun.
+Trysor Description: The pithead building stands at the base of the headframe at the former Tower Colliery is shown in place on the 1947 1:25000 Ordnance Survey map.
+The building was erected at this site in 1941 when the Tower No.4 shaft was sunk as a ventilation shaft for the larger Tower Colliery which was located further to the northeast at Hirwaun.
 This particular headframe had originally stood at the Bwllfa Colliery, Aberdare during the 1930s and was reused at the Tower No.4 shaft.
 It continued in use until 2008 when the reborn Tower Colliery operated at the former No.4 and No.3 shafts of the earlier colliery.
 Tower is remembered as the last deep mine in the South Wales coalfield.
 The headframe and pithead building still stand in 2019 but is now disused.